Mayur-dev27/whatsApp_api/README.md

 # WhatsApp Clone API

-This project is a **WhatsApp Clone API** built using **Java**, **Spring Boot**, and **JWT**.
+This project is a **WhatsApp Clone API** built using **Java**, **Spring Boot**, **Web Socket** and **JWT**.
 It provides core features for a messaging application, including user authentication, contact management, and messaging functionalities.
 The goal of this project is to demonstrate a scalable backend architecture for a chat application.

 ---